 In the days leading up to the hearing, go back and review all relevant information.
 Make sure you understand any key issues that could prevent you from getting your desired outcome.
 If you have any questions, ask your attorney to explain in more detail, so you’re prepared to give accurate answers.

 Tip #2: Contact Your Lawyer a Few Days Before the Hearing

-Your hearing will not be held in a traditional courthouse.
-Instead, you will be held in a government building in Savannah.
-There, the ALJ will control the progress and outcome.
+Depending on your situation, your hearing will either take place in a courthouse or over video chat.
+Here, the ALJ will control your case’s progress and outcome.
 There will be an attorney for the defense, who will also have an opportunity to question you.
 Although the hearing is less formal in terms of the rules and procedures, you should not dress informally.

-Ultimately, remember that your goal is to show the ALJ that you are a real person who was seriously injured.
-Yet, you also want to be taken seriously.
+Ultimately, you want to show the ALJ that you are a real person who was seriously injured.
 You want the ALJ to see you as a valuable employee who is worth every penny you are seeking.
 If you present yourself too casually or inappropriately, you risk making a bad impression.
-If there is a question about how to present yourself, ask your attorney.
-If you do not have an attorney for your hearing, contact the Georgia workers’ compensation attorneys at Bader Scott Injury Lawyers right away to protect your rights.

 Connect with Bader Scott Injury Lawyers to Learn More

 If you have any questions about preparing for a successful workers’ compensation hearing, contact the Georgia workers’ compensation attorneys at Bader Scott Injury Lawyers.
 We have secured millions of dollars in workers’ compensation settlements, including a $5.25 million award for an injured employee.